-India officer threatened for saving Muslim
+India officer abused for saving Muslim

-India police officer threatened for saving Muslim man from mob
+India police officer abused online for saving Muslim man from mob

-An Indian police officer hailed as a hero for protecting a Muslim man from being lynched by a mob has begun receiving death threats, police say.
+An Indian police officer hailed as a hero for protecting a Muslim man from a mob has said he has received abusive messages on social media.

 Gagandeep Singh, an officer in the northern state of Uttarakhand, shot to fame after a video of him saving a Muslim man from a Hindu mob went viral on social media last week.

-Note: Correction: The BBC initially reported that the police officer had received death threats.
-We no longer believe this was the case.